AlexonOliveiraRH/ceph5workshop/README.md

 </pre>
 </em>

-Disconnect from `ceph-mon01` and go back to workstation.
+Disconnect from `ceph-mon01` (_Note: You will to run only one command inside this host_) and go back to workstation.
 Then map the RBD volume, format it with a filesystem, mount it, test it, then delete everything:

 <em>
 <pre>